 I'd say the game is unfortunately not "Game Of The Year" materal, but sure is good enough to give you one hell of a ride and is sure worth the price.
 Ubisoft Montreal shows us again the power and talent of Québec's gaming industry in a rich title worth 40+ hours of play time.

-One last note, I haven't played the with a mouse and keyboard but I heard very bad things about it.
+One last note, I haven't played the game with a mouse and keyboard but I heard very bad things about it.
 I personally think such title needs to be played with a controller and always play with one when available.